ahsansadman/UserApp/README.md

-# UserApp - A simple user data application to do CRUD operations with DJango Rest Framework
+# UserApp - A simple user data application to do CRUD operations with Django Rest Framework

 ## Requirements
 - Python 3.10.4